bitcoin-sv/arc/CONTRIBUTING.md

 3. **Run Tests**: Ensure all tests pass.

 4. **Documentation**: All code must be fully annotated with comments.
-Update the documentation by running `make docs` before creating a pull request.
+Update the documentation by running `task docs` before creating a pull request.

 5. **Push to Your Fork**: `git push origin your-new-branch`.